Young Hemingway & His Enduring Eden

 This local support of the Young Hemingway documentary funded videotaping of individuals and locations throughout northwest Michigan, in Oak Park, IL, Washington, D.C. and the Pennsylvania State University.
 The PSU library houses the Hemingway Letters Project which inspired the documentary story-line.
-The first volume of Hemingway's letters were published in late 2011 and contains all letters written during his youth, 1907 - 1922.
+The first volume of Hemingway's letters was published in late 2011 and contains all letters written during his youth, 1907 - 1922.
 A second volume, published in late 2013, focuses on Hemingway's early years in Paris, 1923 - 1925.

 CLS expects that funding will become available for SMC to complete the hour-long documentary by the fall of 2016.
-It should be on-air in the following television season.
-CLS expects to produce classroom-friendly modules of the program shortly thereafter and make them available to schools, colleges and universities nationwide via the internet.
+It should be on-air in the television season of 2017 - 2018.
+CLS will produce classroom-friendly modules of the program shortly thereafter and make them available to schools, colleges and universities nationwide via the internet.